 When looking for a spot for just a few friends, it’s nice to know that there are cosy nooks and corners to make the perfect backdrop for parties.
 All of these small private dining rooms in Edinburgh host a maximum of 20 people, but some have space for as few as six.

-Book now: Angels with Bagpipes
+Book now: Ardfern

 The Kitchin